Disney Fans, this is the only Tokyo Disney guide you will need. Look out for the ideal Tokyo Disneysea itinerary at the

 Tokyo Disneyland or Disneysea?

-Obviously both parks are incredibly magical and many swear by them being the best in the world.
-If you have the luxury of time, spending two days to explore both parks is a no brainer.
-But if you only have one day to spare, here’s a brief crackdown on the two.
+Obviously, both parks are incredibly magical and many swear by them being the best in the world.
+If you have the luxury of time, spending two days exploring both parks is a no-brainer.
+But if you only have a day to spare, here’s a brief crackdown on the two.

 Tokyo Disneyland is the classic of all classics.
 If you’re a fan of the immersive, magical experience unique to Disney Parks, this is the one.
 If you have young kids or are young at heart (aren’t we all? :P), Disneyland is without a doubt the one.
 The shows and parades are also known to be more extravagant and spectacular here compared to Disneysea.